 Preliminary Instructions

 Appellant tendered as preliminary instructions three instructions on the nature and elements of a self-defense claim and on the burden of proof associated with such a claim.
 The trial court rejected these as preliminary instructions and gave the statutory definition of self-defense instead.
-The trial court ultimately gave two of the rejected preliminary instructions as final instructions, the third having been withdrawn by appellant.
+The trial court ultimately gave two of the rejected preliminary instructions as final instructions, the third having been with drawn by appellant.
 Appellant claims that the trial court's failure to give these instructions preliminarily was error.

 Reputation Evidence

 At trial, appellant offered testimony as to the victim's character in support of his self-defense claim.
-The trial court allowed Dennis Johnson to testify about the victim's bad reputation in the community for peace and quietude but rejected any testimony as to his reputation for carrying a gun, and appellant claims that the rejection of this evidence was error.
+The trial court allowed Dennis Johnson to testify about the vice-tim's bad reputation in the community for peace and quietude but rejected any testimony as to his reputation for carrying a gun, and appellant claims that the rejection of this evidence was error.

 Appellant sought to establish that the victim was the aggressor in this incident through character evidence and urges that Johnson's testimony was erroneously excluded because the evidence being elicited was the type of general reputation evidence admissible for that purpose.
 Johnson was asked whether Smith had a reputation for carrying a gun, and the trial court sustained the State's objection that this was inadmissible evidence of specific bad acts by the victim.
 The trial court's ruling was correct.
 The inclusion of the word "reputation" in the question does not alter the essence of the information being sought.
-Asking if the victim had a reputation for carrying a gun is no different than asking if he had a reputation for inflicting beatings or for being incarcerated on felonies questions which clearly elicit specific information beyond the boundaries of general reputation.
-The trial court correctly allowed Johnson's testimony that the victim had the reputation in the community for being violent and correctly rejected his testimony as to the victim's propensity for carrying weapons as being sufficiently specific to render it character evidence inadmissible for the purpose of establishing that the victim here was the aggressor.
+Asking if the vietim had a reputation for carrying a gun is no different than asking if he had a reputation for inflicting beatings or for being incarcerated on felonies-questions which clearly elicit specific information beyond the boundaries of general reputation.
+The trial court correctly allowed Johnson's testimony that the vie-tim had the reputation in the community for being violent and correctly rejected his testimony as to the victim's propensity for carrying weapons as being sufficiently specific to render it character evidence inadmissible for the purpose of establishing that the victim here was the aggressor.

 Qualification of Child Witness